Up all night: Wild elephants sleep just two hours a day, new study finds

 "I have previously shown in 2005 that herbivores sleep less than omnivores and carnivores.
 Elephants are eating machines.
 If they were not eating all the time, they wouldn't be the massive animals they are," Siegel said.

-However, these floppy-eared giants are leaving many scientists puzzled because they seem to defy the rule of biology: the bigger an animal, the more sleep it needs.
-According to the study, the elephants' sleeping times are fewer than the gray whales' nine hours per day and the giraffes' 4.6 hours per day.
+However, these floppy-eared giants are following — and defying — a known rule of biology that the bigger an animal is, the less sleep it needs.
+According to the study, the elephants' sleeping times are fewer than other big animal's sleeping patterns like gray whales' nine hours per day and giraffes' 4.6 hours per day.

-Researcher Oleg Lyamin, a UCLA professor, told NBC News that the rule is problematic because it was acquired from data based on "studying mice and rats in laboratories" and "observing sleep patterns of animals taken out of their normal habitats and kept solitary, where they are often deprived of complex interactions with the environment."
+UCLA researcher Oleg Lyamin told NBC News that it's hard to fully comprehend sleep patterns because conclusions are drawn from studies in laboratories as well as observing sleep patterns of animals outside their natural habitats.
+These animals are usually deprived of complex interactions with the environment.

 When it comes to the known connection between rapid eye movement (REM) sleep influencing memory consolidation, the study and Lyamin both indicated that elephants and wild animals were the big exception to this rule.